Pierre Cardin, father of fashion branding, dies at 98 | Entertainment

 Born near Venice on July 2, 1922, to French parents of Italian descent, Cardin was educated in the not-so-glamorous French city of Saint Etienne.
 He went to work for a tailor in nearby Vichy at age 17 and dreamt for a time of becoming an actor, doing some work on the stage as well as modelling and dancing professionally.

-THEATRICAL MASKS When he came to Paris in 1945, he made theatrical masks and costumes for Jean Cocteau's film, "Beauty and the Beast", and a year later joined the then-unknown Christian Dior.
+'BEAUTY AND THE BEAST' When he came to Paris in 1945, he made theatrical masks and costumes for Jean Cocteau's film, "Beauty and the Beast" , and a year later joined the then-unknown Christian Dior.

 His first big commercial venture, when he teamed up with the Printemps department store in the late 1950s, led to him being briefly expelled from the rarified guild of French fashion designers, the Chambre Syndicale de la Couture.
 Couturiers in that club were forbidden at that time to show outside their Paris salons, let alone in department stores.